GreenSocs/qemu-qmp-machines/README.md

 the comment and watches if qemu crashes.

-But in order to start qemu the 2 followings commands can be typed in 2 diffrent terminals:
+But in order to start qemu the 2 followings commands can be typed in 2 different terminals:

 ```
-qemu-system-ARCH -preconfig -qmp unix:/tmp/qmp-socket,server ....
+qemu-system-ARCH -display none -preconfig -qmp unix:/tmp/qmp-socket,server -serial mon:stdio ....
 grep -v '^#' some-file.qmp | qmp-shell -v /tmp/qmp-socket
 ```

+Note that you'll need to load a firmware and exit the preconfig on the monitor.

 Note that some additional arguments must be given to qemu.
-Generally we gives `-machine none -cpu some-cpu-type` to start from an empty machine with a given cpu.
+Generally we gives `-machine none` to start from an empty machine.
+We may need to specify the ram size with eg `-m size=64K`.

-Please look at the content of `run-*-qmp.sh` scripts, they almost only consists in a qemu starting command line.
+Please look at the content of `run-*-qmp.sh` scripts, they almost only consists in a qemu starting command line plus one qapi to load a firmware.

 ## opentitan